distubejs/soundcloud/README.md

 # Feature

 - Using SoundCloud API
-- Support tracks, playlist
+- Support SoundCloud tracks, albums and playlists
-- Search tracks/playlists
+- Search on SoundCloud
 - Faster than `youtube-dl` extractor

 # Installation